-- a) Discuss current developments in auditing standards including the need for new and revised standards and evaluate their impact on the conduct of audits.[3] - b) Discuss current developments in business practices, practice management and audit methodology and evaluate the potential impact on the conduct of an audit and audit quality.
-[3] - c) Discuss current developments in emerging technologies, including big data and the use of automated tools and techniques such as data analytics and the potential impact on the conduct of an audit and audit quality.[3]
+a) Discuss current developments in auditing standards including the need for new and revised standards and evaluate their impact on the conduct of audits.
+[3]

+- b) Discuss current developments in business practices, practice management and audit methodology and evaluate the potential impact on the conduct of an audit and audit quality.
+[3] - c) Discuss current developments in emerging technologies, including big data and the use of data analytics and the potential impact on the conduct of an audit and audit quality.[3]

-12.Summary of changes to Advanced Audit and Assurance (AAA) (INT)
+Summary of changes to Advanced Audit and Assurance (AAA) (INT)